 Many adults are apprehensive about speaking in public and children are no different.
 Research shows that some children can become nervous and stressed when reading to others in a group or wider audience.
-Albert has visited Year 1 children at The Russell School since September 2017.
-Albert belongs to the Site Manager, Mr Bailey and his presence has made a dramatic impact on some of the children who either lack confidence or are reluctant readers.
-Children look forward to reading with Albert each week and he has definitely enhanced the confidence of many children in their ability to read and understand texts.
+Albert has visited Year 1 children at The Russell School since September 2017 and is now accompanied by his son, Teddy.
+Albert and Teddy belong to the Site Manager, Mr Bailey and their presence has made a dramatic impact on some of the children who either lack confidence or are reluctant readers.
+Children look forward to reading with Albert and Teddy each week and they have definitely enhanced the confidence of many children in their ability to read and understand texts.

-Mr Bailey has been extremely pleased with the impact that Albert has had.
-‘We both enjoy listening to the children read and seeing their confidence grow.’
+Mr Bailey has been extremely pleased with the impact that Albert and Teddy have had.
+‘We enjoy listening to the children read and seeing their confidence grow.’

 Albert and Teddy’s presence in school has even inspired some families to get their own pet dogs!